tjungND/caoe-cerberus-query/docs/README.md

 ### Homomorphic Encryption

-PSMT uses a encryption technology known as homomorphic encryption that allows computations to be performed directly on encrypted data.
+PSMT uses an encryption technology known as homomorphic encryption that allows computations to be performed directly on encrypted data.
-Results of such computations remain encrypted and can be only decrypted by the owner of the secret key.
+The results of such computations remain encrypted and can be only decrypted by the owner of the secret key.
 There are many homomorphic encryption schemes with different properties; PSMT uses the CKKS encryption scheme implemented in the [OpenFHE](https://github.com/openfheorg) library.

 #### Computation on Encrypted Data